 Handling ACH Returns

-ACH returns can be costly, fortunately establishing a plan to handling and avoiding ACH return codes is easier than most merchants anticipate.
+ACH returns can be costly; fortunately, establishing a plan for handling and avoiding ACH return codes is easier than most merchants anticipate.
 The simplest way to prevent returns is KYC – Know Your Customer.
 Ensure you have current and correct contact information for your clients.
 Also, make sure it’s easy for customers to reach you.
-If it simple to touch base, then they most likely will discuss the issue with your business first over revoking authorization with their bank.
+If it simple to chat, they will most likely discuss your business’s issue first over revoking authorization with their bank.
 Similarly, reaching out to a customer when a simple return is received, such as an invalid routing number, can quickly correct an unintended error.

 Having payment authorization on file for every ACH payment processed is a must-have.
-This simple document – whether in electronic or hard copy format – is paramount to provide in case required to prove your business has permission to debit a bank account.
+Whether in electronic or hard copy format, this simple document is paramount to provide in case required to prove your business has permission to debit a bank account.
 Also, get in the habit of verifying bank account information to avoid the transposing of digits or simple human errors.
 Make sure the customer is aware of the ACH process date and debit total.
-In the case of recurring payments, we recommend providing all future payment date attempts and dollar amounts as well.
+In the case of recurring payments, we recommend providing all future payment date attempts and dollar amounts.

 We hope this guide provides insight into the ACH return reason process.
 Want to discuss your payment strategies or expand your current payment solutions?
 Reach out to Payment Savvy today.
 Since 2010, we have provided innovative options to our clients.